tylerlong/hello-async/redux-logic/README.md

 ## Pros

-- No complicated syntax, easy to write and read
+- No complicated syntax, easy to write and read.
+- No major disadvantage that I am aware of.

 ## Cons

-- You can only invoke `dispatch` once in each logic. https://github.com/jeffbski/redux-logic/issues/18
+- Relatively new, community is small.

 ## Notes

 Ref: https://github.com/jeffbski/redux-logic
 Ref: https://www.youtube.com/watch?v=8a0gaZl9OFc&feature=player_embedded